This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-Cut the chicken into 1-inch cubes, sprinkle with salt and set aside.
+1. Cut the chicken into 1-inch cubes, sprinkle with salt and set aside.

-If using an Instant Pot, set it to the sauté function, and sauté the ginger and garlic in a teaspoon of oil for 1-2 minutes, until fragrant.
+2. Instant Pot Instructions: set Instant Pot to the sauté function, and sauté the ginger and garlic in a teaspoon of oil for 1-2 minutes, until fragrant.
 Add lemongrass if using.
-Stir the can of coconut milk with a fork so liquids and solids are combined- then and add 1 cup of the coconut milk, (you’ll add the rest after).
+Stir the can of coconut milk with a fork so liquids and solids are combined- then add 1 cup of the coconut milk, (you’ll add the rest after).
 Stir in the soy sauce, honey, lime juice, chili paste and the chicken (optional kafir lime leaves) everything except the peanut butter in the pot, and stir.
+Set to HIGH Pressure. ( Set to 7 mins for chicken breast, 10 mins for thighs).
+Naturally release.
+Once the chicken is done cooking, stir in the peanut butter, and taste a spoonful of the sauce.
+Adjust salt, lime, sweetness and spice level according to your taste.
+Stir in the remaining coconut milk if you like.
+Some of you may want it sweeter- so add more honey to taste.
+I usually add more chili paste and lime.
+The sauce will thicken slightly as it cools.

 Notes

-The sauce will start off a bit watery, but will thicken as it cools.
+The sauce will start off a bit watery but will thicken as it cools.

 This will become more and more delicious over the next couple days.
-When cooking chicken breast in a pressure cooker, the meat seems to “contract”.
+When cooking chicken breast in a pressure cooker, the meat will “contract”.
 If you allow the pressure-cooked chicken time to “rest” (keeping in on the “warm” setting for a while) it will expand and absorb some of the sauce -the sauce will thicken and the chicken will relax a bit and become more tender and flavorful.
 That’s why dishes like this usually taste better the next day.
 A great one to make ahead!

 If making or prepping ahead, I would just cook it ahead and refrigerate, allowing the flavors to meld.